Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: Conclusion

 In this work, we showed an additional splitting regime which achieves average time guarantees with respect to move queries and amortized time guarantees for single cycle permutations while obtaining a $O(r)$-time construction superior to that of balancing.
 This can be leveraged in many \RLBWT permutations such as \LF and $\phi$ to obtain new optimal-time results in \BWT inversion and \SA enumeration.
 Further, length capping achieves an $O(r \log r)$-bit space reduction of arbitrary move structures by replacing all $O(r \log n)$-bit components.
 Finally, we provide a new worst case move query bound for unbalanced move structures of $O(\log \frac{n}{r})$-time.

 In practice, length capping shows speed improvements when compared to the unbalanced move structure.
 It does not always beat balancing alone, such as on $\phi$; however, a combination of balancing and length capping gives the fastest result.
-Although construction time improvements are not observed in practice, space improvements are large for $\LF$ and still observed for $\phi$.
-This makes length capping especially useful when using relative positions.
+Further, theoretical construction time improvements are observed in practice as well as a smaller construction memory footprint.
+Space improvements are large for $\LF$, although smaller but still observed for $\phi$.
+This suggests length capping especially useful when using relative positions when the implementations uses bitpacking.

 In essence, length capping can be seen as ``fixing'' a distribution whose values sum to at most $n$ even if a single value can be $O(n)$ itself; this is true of both $S_{\ell}$ and $S_\Delta$.
 It is likely that such an approach could be adopted in other such scenarios.
 This result could also be combined with Elias-Fano encoding, since lengths store the lower $\log \frac{n}{r}$ bits of elements in $S$ in a cache efficient manner which could be augmented with a bitvector for the higher bits.
 Further, the unique properties of \RLBWT based permutations allow efficient unbalanced move structure construction.
 It would seem that most runny permutations would have similar exploitable structures, since understanding their underlying properties appears necessary to derive their function in the first place.